YABOIpy/GoDm/README.md

 just put it in the config.json

-if using proxies from proxies.txt use the same amount of tokens as proxies within the txts
+if using proxies from proxies.txt use the same or more amount of proxies as tokens within the file
 _____________
 Recommended Config:
 ```json